• How To Soundproof A Floor

 Key Benefits of Soundproofing Floors

-Before we get into the specificities of installation methods and how to soundproof a floor, let’s take a look at why you should install insulation in the first place.
+Before we get into the specifics of installation methods and how to soundproof a floor, let’s take a look at why it is advisable to install insulation in the first place.

-Floor soundproofing gifts homeowners with a more peaceful lifestyle – meaning you can sleep more soundly, work without distractions and feel generally more rested day-to-day.
+Floor soundproofing gifts homeowners with a more peaceful lifestyle – a sounder night’s sleep, home working without distractions and generally feeling more rested and relaxed day-to-day.

-Although primed to dampen sound, the majority of sound insulation solutions and soundproofing material also help to reduce heat loss – a welcome benefit amid the current financial climate.
+Although principally designed to dampen sound, the majority of sound insulation solutions and soundproofing material will also help to reduce heat loss – a welcome benefit given the current financial climate.

 Types of Noise

-Sound transmission can come in many forms; be it music, the slow hum of next-door’s TV or the sound of your neighbour snoring – an insult to injury when you yourself are struggling to catch the z’s.
+Sound transmission can come in many forms; be it thumping music, the slow hum of next-door’s TV, the whirring of a washing machine or the sound of your neighbour snoring – adding insult to injury when you are struggling to catch the z’s yourself!

-Before you go ahead and source materials for your soundproofing project, you should first identify the source of the noise.
+So before you go ahead and source materials for your soundproofing project, it is important first to identify the source of the noise.
 Does the noise originate from outside or inside the room?

 If it is coming from outside, then you need to look at window treatments and door seals.
 You can also install a door sweep underneath the door.